 Artist Statement

-Lizane Louw is a multidisciplinary artist, current location 📍Studio Lizane Louw, Berlin Germany
+Lizane Louw is a multidisciplinary visual artist, current location 📍Studio Lizane Louw, Berlin Germany

 b.
 1977